A glossary of terms relating to Pandemics and the current COVID19 situation.

 A pandemic will not end without the cooperation of the community.

 As COVID19 is a new disease, we cannot gurantee that Ayurveda can treat it.
-However, out of the COVID cases we have seen over the past month, we have seen significant improvement in quality of life and a quicker recovery rate.
+We have, however, noticed a significant improvement in quality of life and a quicker recovery rate.
 Results will vary, as with all Ayurveda treatments, on the client's constitution, availability of materials, and various other factors.

 If you suspect you have COVID19 but have been turned away from a testing sight, have recieved little to know guidance from an allopathic doctor, or are looking for alternative relief from your symptoms, please contact Anupanas.
 As part of our duty to our community, we will not be charging for any COVID19 related wellness plans.
 Please note, all consultations will be conducted over the phone.